rotundasoftware/cartero/comparison.md

 #### cartero is young

-It's a double edged sword. cartero has more bugs and fringe cases that have not been considered than Component.
+It's a double edged sword. cartero has more bugs and fringe cases that have not been considered than other tools.
 The flip side is that there is lots of room for improvement and changes.
 Send us your feedback and help cartero grow up!